Operationalizing content moderation "accuracy" in the Digital Services Act: The Digital Services Act

 ``any use made of automated means for the purpose of content moderation, including a qualitative description, a specification of the precise purposes, \textbf{indicators of the accuracy and the possible rate of error of the automated means} used in fulfilling those purposes, and any safeguards applied.'' \end{quote} In addition, VLOPs must also conduct mandatory risk assessments that include their content moderation systems (Art.
 34 DSA).

 \paragraph{Troublingly, the DSA leaves the term ``accuracy'' underspecified.} Art.
-15(1)(e) DSA only asks for ``indicators of the accuracy and the possible rate of error".
-From a technical perspective, the term ``accuracy'' raises a few questions: if we are estimating accuracy in its literal sense (correct number of predictions divided by the total), to which ground truth are we measuring against?
+15(1)(e) DSA only asks for ``indicators of the accuracy and the possible rate of error".\footnote{The current preparatory document for a draft on a Commission Implementing Regulation laying down templates concerning the transparency reporting obligations (Ares(2023)8428591) does not provide further guidance, and only asks for the reporting of an ``accuracy rate'' and ``error rate'' as quantitative information in its templates.} From a technical perspective, the term ``accuracy'' raises a few questions: if we are estimating accuracy in its literal sense (correct number of predictions divided by the total), to which ground truth are we measuring against?
 In addition, accuracy is not suitable for problems with large class imbalance, so what metrics would be more appropriate?
 We identify ``accuracy'' as an \textit{open-textured} term, which needs interpretation in novel contexts.
-Without further interpretation, ``accuracy'' reporting required by the DSA will exhibit inconsistency, and social media providers may each make their own decisions regarding test data and evaluation metrics.
+As it stands, ``accuracy'' reporting required by the DSA will exhibit inconsistency, and social media providers may each make their own decisions regarding test data and evaluation metrics.
 They could choose to report the metric most beneficial for themselves, which would undercut the purpose of the regulation.
+By providing a legally and technically sound interpretation of ``accuracy'', our work highlights areas for further legal clarification to avoid an enforcement deficit.